Dunc4nNT/bit/README.md

 *2025-02-25 version 0.1.0a*

-*The purpose of this website is to simplify the tool [wgd v2](https://github.com/heche-psb/wgd), by making it accesible to users who may not have a background in programming.
-Our goal is to provide an intuitive interface that allows users to easily import FASTA files and receive a model in return.*
+The purpose of this website is to simplify the tool [wgd v2](https://github.com/heche-psb/wgd), by making it accesible to users who may not have a background in programming.
+Our goal is to provide an intuitive interface that allows users to easily import FASTA files and receive a model in return.

+Wgd stands for whole genome duplication, the tool can get DNA-sequences from a FASTA file.
+The tool can eventually convert the sequence into a plot that shows when a wgd has occured.
+Comprising seven sub-tools: *dmd, focus, ksd, mix, peak, syn and viz.* Because every sub-tool is extensive enough to be a project itself..
+We will first focus on the sub-tool dmd.
+This tool can help with drawing conclusions from the sequences, such as determing orthological groups, and phylogeny.

 ## Prerequisites